Mamatha-Kollamaram/memory-management-os/README.md

 Refer to example_output.txt for detailed expected outputs.
 ```

-Additionally, **three performance graphs** will be generated, each representing an algorithm’s efficiency, displayed side by side for easy comparison.
+Additionally, **A performance graph** will be generated, representing performance of all the algorithms.

 ---